 When you’re taking a test drive, it’s a good idea to treat the salesperson as a resource.
 After all, he or she probably knows about the features of the car as well as anyone and would be happy to demonstrate them for you.
 Consider asking the salesperson to take the wheel for part of the drive so you can have time to look over the car and discuss it without it distracting you from the road.

-Step 4: The Art of Negotiation
+Step 5: The Art of Negotiation

 When discussing the price of a car with the seller, whether the car is new or used, remember these dos and don’ts:

-- Do come prepared with knowledge of how much comparable cars are selling for.
+Do come prepared with knowledge of how much comparable cars are selling for.
 Letting the dealer know you know there are other options out there will decrease his or her ability to frame the discussion of price.

-- Do be prepared to bring up any concerns you have or problems you noticed during the test drive.
+Do be prepared to bring up any concerns you have or problems you noticed during the test drive.
 Especially if you’re buying used, you may get the seller to discount the price by the cost of getting the issue fixed.

-- Don’t let your enthusiasm show or tell the dealer the maximum price you can afford.
+Don’t let your enthusiasm show or tell the dealer the maximum price you can afford.
 By starting low, you can make concessions to the dealer and still end up paying a reasonable price or getting extra features thrown in.

 If you’re buying a car from a dealer, they will most likely try to get you to agree to add-ons like an extended warranty or paint protection.
 In general, unless it involves actual mechanical improvements to the car, add-ons like these are designed to boost the company's profits.
 When negotiating, try to avoid paying extra for such features; if you do want them, you may be able to convince the dealer to throw them in for free during the negotiation process.

-Make sure you review the entire contract with the dealer and the adult you’re with, asking questions about anything you don’t understand or which seems to contradict something you talked about earlier.
+Make sure you review the entire contract with the dealer and the adult you’re with, asking questions about anything you don’t understand or contradicts something you talked about earlier.
 Before you leave the lot, you’ll also want to confirm whether the dealer will take care of the initial title transfer and vehicle registration for you.

 While there will be fewer terms and conditions to review, buying a used car from a private seller can be more complicated because the process of transferring car ownership varies from state to state.
 Your best bet is to research rules for selling a used car in your state ahead of time so you can make sure that everything gets done properly.